-(c) Latecomers should report to the prefect-on-duty or the clerical staff.
-The prefect or clerical staff will keep their student ID cards for reference.
+(b) Latecomers should report to the teacher-on-duty or the clerical staff.
+The teacher or clerical staff will keep their student ID cards for reference.
 Students should fill in necessary information in the Late Record Book, get the Late for Class Slip and then return to their classrooms.
 Students who have lost their student ID cards should immediately inform the Discipline teacher-on-duty.

-(d) Habitual latecomers will have to face a downgrading of conduct mark penalty.
+(c) Habitual latecomers will have to face a downgrading of conduct mark.

 12. Leaving the school premises

-(a) A boy requiring leave of absence for urgent private affairs must bring a letter from his parents, addressed to his form-teacher asking for such leave.
+(a) A student requiring leave of absence for urgent private affairs must bring a letter from his parents addressed to his class teacher asking for such leave.
 Permission must be obtained in advance, otherwise it will be treated as truancy.

-(c) Any boy feeling ill must report to the class-teacher.
-In the case of injury, it must be reported to the Principal at once.
+(c) Any student feeling ill must report to the class teacher or to the subject teacher.
+In case of injury, it must be reported to the teacher or the school office at once.

 14. Change of address or personal particulars

-Any change of address or other important personal particulars must be reported at once to the class-teacher.
+Any change of address, guardians or other important personal particulars must be reported at once to the class teacher.

 15. Withdrawal from school

-Boys withdrawing from school must bring a formal letter from their parents.
-They must also give back their student identity cards to the school.
+Students withdrawing from school must bring a formal letter from their parents.
+They must also return their student identity cards to the school.

-For all pictures on certificate, testimonials or documents, boys must be photographed in school uniform with the school tie or the school badge being visible.
+For all pictures on certificate, testimonials or other documents, students must be photographed in school uniform with the school tie or the school badge being visible.
 Photos used should be taken within two months.